adrianRiobo/k8s-pki/README.md

 * change ownership: chwon -R root:root . for target / out_crt folders..all files should be owned by root

+* In case of external OIDC provider does the initial configuration includes an admin within the admin.conf

 # Troubleshooting

 Test exact phase within kubeadm with log level: